-NEW_VALUE is useful for master/detail reports in which there is a new master record for each page.
-For master/detail reporting, you must also include the column in the ORDER BY clause.
+NEW_VALUE is useful for primary/detail reports in which there is a new primary record for each page.
+For primary/detail reporting, you must also include the column in the ORDER BY clause.
 See the example at the end of this command description.